Rose Mary has been an occupational therapist since 1987. She has extensive experience treating conditions of the hands and arms.

 Hand, arm, neck, and upper back pain are common among desk workers.
 One of the most useful, yet easy strategies to minimize pain associated with desk work is stretching.
 In just a few minutes a day, you can do simple stretch activities that will help you work at your desk safely and comfortably.
-Select one or two activities at a time, and spread throughout your day.
+Select one or two activities at a time, and spread them throughout your day.

 As an occupational therapist, I have had hundreds of clients referred to me for hand and arm pain.
 Most are referred for carpal tunnel syndrome.
 Few however actually have carpal tunnel!
 You might be shocked to know how many of these clients were “cured” with simple stretches and posture tips.
 By this I mean they got complete relief from their symptoms.